willwin4sure/vault/🖥️Computer Systems Engineering/OS/The Unix File System.md

 The access control scheme involves associating with each file ten ==protection bits==. ^1afade

 Each user of the system has a unique ID.
 When a file is created, it is marked with the ID of the creator, as well as the ten protection bits.
-Nine of them specify read, write, and execute permissions of three groups of user: the owner, users in the same group as the owner, and all other users. ^91459c
+Nine of them specify read, write, and execute permissions of three groups of users: the owner, users in the same group as the owner, and all other users. ^91459c

 If the tenth bit is on, the system will temporarily change the user ID of the current user to that of the creator of the file *when the file is executed as a program*.
 This is called the `setuid` bit, and allows privileged programs to access files that normal users cannot (maybe only the program should modify a certain file).